vislearn/multi-matching-optimization/doc/source/pages/api/_autosummary/pylibmgm/pylibmgm.QAPSolver.rst

         - Convergence threshold parameter (default: 0.6).
       * - ``k``
         - ``int``
-        - Number of iterations to check convergence.
+        - Number of consecutive iterations the convergence criteria has to be fulfilled.
       * - ``max_batches``
         - ``int``
         - Maximum number of batches to run.